Windows NT: 32-bit platforms

 On January 5, 2011, Microsoft announced that the next major version of the Windows NT family will include support for the ARM architecture.
 Microsoft demonstrated a preliminary version of Windows (version 6.2.7867) running on an ARM-based computer at the 2011 Consumer Electronics Show.
-This eventually led to the commercial release of the Windows 8-derived Windows RT on October 26, 2012, and the implementation of NT over CE on Windows Phone 8.
+This eventually led to the commercial release of the Windows 8-derived Windows RT on October 26, 2012, and the use of Windows NT, rather than Windows CE, in Windows Phone 8.

-According to Microsoft, it is a common misconception that the Xbox and Xbox 360 use a modified Windows 2000 kernel.
-In reality, the Xbox operating system was built from scratch but implements a subset of Windows APIs.
-The Xbox One, and Xbox Series X/S, however, do use a modified version of Windows 10.
+The original Xbox and Xbox 360 run a custom operating system based upon a heavily modified version of Windows 2000, an approach that Microsoft engineer Don Box called "fork and run".
+It exports APIs similar to those found in Microsoft Windows, such as Direct3D.
+The Xbox One and Xbox Series X/S consoles use a stripped-down version of the Windows operating system.

-Windows 11 is the first non-server version of Windows NT to not support 32-bit platforms.
+Windows 11 is the first non-server version of Windows NT that does not support 32-bit platforms.

 64-bit platforms

 The 64-bit versions of Windows NT were originally intended to run on Itanium and DEC Alpha; the latter was used internally at Microsoft during early development of 64-bit Windows.
 This continued for some time after Microsoft publicly announced that it was cancelling plans to ship 64-bit Windows for Alpha.
 Because of this, Alpha versions of Windows NT are 32-bit only.

 While Windows 2000 only supports Intel IA-32 (32-bit), Windows XP, Server 2003, Server 2008 and Server 2008 R2 each have one edition dedicated to Itanium-based systems.
 In comparison with Itanium, Microsoft adopted x64 on a greater scale: every version of Windows since Windows XP (which has a dedicated x64 edition) has x64 editions.

-Windows 10 version 1709 onwards supports ARM64 devices with Qualcomm processors.
+The first version of Windows NT to support ARM64 devices with Qualcomm processors was Windows 10, version 1709.
 This is a full version of Windows, rather than the cut-down Windows RT.

 Hardware requirements

-The minimum hardware specification required to run each release of the professional workstation version of Windows NT has been fairly slow-moving until the 6.0 Vista release, which requires a minimum of 15 GB of free disk space, a 10-fold increase in free disk space alone over the previous version.
+The minimum hardware specification required to run each release of the professional workstation version of Windows NT has been fairly slow-moving until the 6.0 (Vista) release, which requires a minimum of 15 GB of free disk space, a tenfold increase in free disk space alone over the previous version, and the 2021 10.0 (11) release which excludes most systems built before 2018.